 This job listing system requires a paid membership.
-There is a one-week trial for $6.95.
-Membership is $14.895 per month or $49.95 per year if you pay for a year in advance (November 2020 prices).
+There is a 14-day trial available at the time of this writing for $2.95.
+Membership is $23.95 per month or $71.40 per year if you pay for a year in advance.

 Flex Jobs specializes in flexible jobs, which may include some in-person work mixed with remote work, remote-only work, and work-from-home opportunities.
 Project work, contract work, part-time jobs, and full-time employment offers are available for consideration.
 You can search by keywords and location.
 You can filter the search by the level of remote work you wish to find.

 A search for “instructional designer” gave more than 3,500 results from the database of 100,000+ jobs.
 About 40% of the jobs offered are completely remote work, 10% of the jobs offered are remote during the pandemic, 20% are partially remote work, 25% offer remote work options, and 5% are on-site work.